Ritish-Madan/Codial-Media/README.md

 5. Create Comments
 6. Secured session includes privilages for comments and posts.
 Yet they are global, updating the friends feature super soon.
 7. Relational DataBases.
+8. Update the Profile.
+9. Upload the files (Profile Picture) using Multer
+10. Access other profiles from homepage.

 **Note:- The styles have not been added in this version yet.
 Will be updating the same with cool styles and animations super soon**